 Replacing a Fuse in Holiday String Lights

-Christmas Lights Not Working
+When Christmas Lights Aren’t Working

 Open the Fuse Cover